jina-ai/executor-qdrant-indexer/README.md

 ```

 - For more details about overriding configurations, please refer to [this page](https://docs.jina.ai/fundamentals/executor/executor-in-flow/#special-executor-attributes).
-- You can find more about `filtering`  at Qdrant [here](https://qdrant.tech/documentation/filtering/)
+- You can find more about [Qdrant filtering](https://qdrant.tech/documentation/filtering/).

 ### Configure the Search Behaviors on-the-fly